bersling/tsmean-amp/app/pages/articles/vs/common-concepts-among-component-centric-frameworks.md

 ## Templates

 The HTML is usually called `template` instead of `HTML`.
 Why is that so?
 Well, because it isn't directly rendered into the DOM as-is.
 Rather it is a template for the HTML that will later be produced.
-The term stems from templating engines in general (see here: https://en.wikipedia.org/wiki/Template_processor), where you have a `templating engine` that takes `template + data` and spits out `some output`, in our case what finally gets rendered to the DOM.
+The term stems from templating engines in general, where you have a `templating engine` that takes `template + data` and spits out `some output`, in our case what finally gets rendered to the DOM.

 Again, even though the concept is there for all the frameworks, the syntax varies drastically.
 It doesn't make too much sense to compare "a minimal template", since those would all look like `<h1>Hello world</h1>`.
 The difference how templating works will become more apparent as we see other common concepts and how they differ.
 We can however make some general remarks about the templates for each framework.

 - React has a unique approach for templates among those frameworks.
-The difference is that the other frameworks define their own templating language, whereas React tries to use JavaScript concepts to get jobs like iterating over arrays done.
+The difference is that the other frameworks define their own templating language, whereas React tries to use JavaScript to get jobs like iterating or conditionals done.
-- Angular has its own templating syntax with things like `*ngIf` or `*ngFor`
+- Angular has its own templating syntax with things like `*ngIf` or `*ngFor`.
-- Vue hast its own templating syntax with things like `v-if` and `v-for`
+- Vue hast its own templating syntax with things like `v-if` and `v-for`.
-- Svelte has its own templating syntax with things like `{#if}` and `{#each}`
+- Svelte has its own templating syntax with things like `{#if}` and `{#each}`.

 Within the templates, there are also a lot of common concepts that each framework has its own syntax for.
 We'll cover those next.